Campbell-Muscle-Lab/FiberSim/docs/pages/demos/sampling/latin_hypercube/latin_hypercube.md

 ---
 layout: default
-title: Half-sarcomere with series compliance
+title: Latin hypercube
 has_children: false
-parent: Myofibrils
+parent: Sampling
 grand_parent: Demos
 nav_order: 1
 ---

-# Single half-sarcomere wtih series compliance
+# Latin hypercube sampling of unloaded shortening

 ## Overview

-This demo shows how to simulate a single half-sarcomere that is connected in series with a linear spring.
+This demo shows how to run repeated simulations where each trial uses a different combination of parameter values.
+The user defines which parameters to vary and over what range.
+Each trial simulates a half-sarcomere activated by a Ca<sup>2+</sup> transient and shortening / re-lengthenging without an external load.

 ## What this demo does

 This demo:

-+ Runs a single simulation in which a single half-sarcomere connected in series with a linear spring is activated and deactivated by step changes in the Ca<sup>2+</sup> concentration
++ Samples a base model by running 30 free-form simulations, each of which is based on a different model and simulates a protocol with a slightly different Ca<sup>2+</sup> transient
++ After the simulations are complete, calls a custom-written Python function that
-+ Plots a summary of the simulation
+  + Deduces summary statistics for each simulation
+  + Creates figures summarizing the results

 ## Instructions